-- ¼ C. Pine Nuts
+- 1/4 Cup Pine Nuts

-- 2 Garlic Cloves
+- 2 Cloves Garlic

-- ¼ t.
-Pepper
+- 1/4 tsp Pepper

-- ½ C. Extra Virgin Olive Oil
+- 1/2 Cup Extra Virgin Olive Oil

-- 1½ T. Olive oil
+- 1 1/2 Tbl Olive oil

 - dash of Pepper

-- basil leaves, to garnish
+- Basil Leaves to garnish

-- Preheat the oven to 375 degrees.
+Preheat the oven to 375 degrees.

-- Place the two squash halves on a baking sheet, cut side up, and roast for 35-45 minutes (time will vary depending on size of squash), until squash is fully cooked and tender.
-Remove from oven and let cool for 5-10 minutes.
+Cut the spaghetti squash in half lengthwise and scoop out the seeds.
+Place the two squash halves on a baking sheet, cut side up, and roast for -45 minutes (time will vary depending on size of squash), until squash is fully cooked and tender.

-Meanwhile (this can also be done while squash is cooking), place the basil, pine nuts, garlic, ½ t. salt, and ¼ t. pepper in the bowl of a food processor.
+Meanwhile (this can also be done while squash is cooking), place the basil, pine nuts, garlic, 1/2 t. salt, and 1/4 t. pepper in the bowl of a food processor.
 Pulse to combine and coarsely chop ingredients.
-Add the ½ C. olive oil to the bowl and process until well blended and smooth.
+Add the 1/2 C. olive oil to the bowl and process until well blended and smooth.
 Check seasonings and add more salt and pepper, if desired.
 Set aside.

 When the tomatoes start sizzling, toss everything in the skillet around every 30 seconds.
 The tomatoes are done when the skins start to wrinkle and blister.
 Remove from heat.

-Stir the pesto together if the oil has separated and add ½ C. of pesto to the squash.
+Stir the pesto together if the oil has separated and add 1/2 C. of pesto to the squash.
 Toss well with tongs, coating the squash with the pesto.
 Add more pesto, if desired.

 Plate the pesto coated squash and top with the bursted tomatoes, drizzlingthe garlic oil over the squash, as well.